KPeethi/medical-etl-system/QUICK_FIX_GUIDE.md

 ## Example with Your Dataset

-Based on your earlier mention of:
+Based on your dataset structure:
 ```
-C:/Users/kulka/Downloads/All_5_Dummy_Datasets/Dataset4_JSON_SelfMapping.zip
+/path/to/medical_dataset.zip
 ```

 **If you have a demographics_index.json file**, here's the request: